azmat21/UyghurWebsiteCrawler/README.md

 # UyghurWebsiteCrawler
-simple crawler for some uyghur website such  as uy.ts.cn,bbs.bagdax.cn,www.bagdax.cn(using python and scrapy)
+simple & amazig web crawler for some uyghur website such  as uy.ts.cn,bbs.bagdax.cn,www.bagdax.cn(using python and scrapy)

 ### Preparations:
 Python and Scrapy is needed.